 12. Go kayaking

 Make the most of the gorgeous conditions by hiring a kayak and exploring Great Keppel from the water, seeing things from a different angle and taking it all in at your own pace.
 It’s a great way to work your way around the outside of the island, pausing at beaches that take your fancy, jumping in for a swim or stopping for a picnic in a secluded spot.
-You can hire a kayak from the guys at GKI Adventures and Keppel Water Sports.
+You can hire a kayak from the guys at Keppel Water Sports.

 13. Spot whales & dolphins